Things to pick up at a hardware store for your next moving day haul

 Power washers can help you clean the outside of your home, or your concrete or driveway a lot faster than trying to scrub by hand.
 This can help stage your home for a sale as well.

 Wet dry vacs are industrial style vacuums that we’re sure some homemakers or clean freaks will absolutely love and want to keep.
 They can clean up really messy big pieces of dirt and debri from construction waste.
-But when you’re dealing with dust, and a lot of in-and-out foot traffic on movingday, these can help a lot.
-If you crack a glass on movingday, grab the wet dry vac!
-If there’s mud on movingday(because of rainy Vancouver, no doubt), use the wet dry vac!
+But when you’re dealing with dust, and a lot of in-and-out foot traffic on moving day, these can help a lot.
+If you crack a glass on moving day, grab the wet dry vac!
+If there’s mud on moving day, use the wet dry vac!
 Plus they can suck up dirt around the corners of your walkway leading to your door, paper and plastic pieces and other junk that could easily clog up a ‘regular’ vacuum.

 5) Home repair materials for moving in or moving out